tknie/clu/README.md

 * Create a realm file containing user and password
 * Use system user and password to authenticate
-* Using LDAP or system password authentication
+* Using LDAP password authentication
-* Using a SQL query to authenticate to SQL database
+* Using a SQL query to authenticate using the SQL database

 All these configuration are used from <https://github.com/tknie/services>.